kubewarden/docs/docs/architecture.md

 [writing policies section](/writing-policies/spec/01-intro-spec.md)
 of the documentation.

-The `policy-server` will exit with an error if one or more policies received wrong configuration parameters from the end user.
+The `policy-server` exits with an error if one or more policies received wrong configuration parameters from the end user.

 If all policies are correctly configured, `policy-server`